Thomas A. Romberg

-In the 1980s Romberg was chair of the National Council of Teachers of Mathematics (NCTM) commissions that produced Curriculum and Evaluation Standards NCTM standards for School Mathematics, and the Assessment Standards for School Mathematics.
+In the 1980s, Romberg was chair of the National Council of Teachers of Mathematics (NCTM) commissions that produced Curriculum and Evaluation Standards NCTM standards for School Mathematics, and the Assessment Standards for School Mathematics.
 Romberg chaired NCTM's Research Advisory Committee that was responsible for starting the Journal for Research in Mathematics Education and the research pre-sessions at the NCTM's annual meetings.

 He was a leader in developing the middle grades mathematics curriculum, Mathematics in Context.

-Romberg's research has focused on young children's learning of initial mathematical concepts, methods of evaluating students and programs, and integrating research on teaching, curriculum, and student thinking.
+Romberg's research focused on young children's learning of initial mathematical concepts, methods of evaluating students and programs, and integrating research on teaching, curriculum, and student thinking.

 For his contributions at the University of Wisconsin–Madison he was awarded an endowed chair, and received a Faculty Distinguished Achievement Award.
 For his research he received the Review of Research award, the Interpretive Scholarship, and the Professional Service Awards from the American Educational Research Association; was named a Senior Research Fellowship by the Spencer Foundation; and was elected to membership in the National Academy of Education.
 For his contributions to mathematics education he was awarded the Lifetime Achievement Medal from the National Council of Teachers of Mathematics.
-He was named a distinguished alumnus of both the University of Nebraska at Omaha and Stanford University.
+He was named a distinguished alumnus of both the University of Nebraska Omaha and Stanford University.
 In 2002 he was an Invited Speaker at the ICM in Beijing.

 He had an identical twin brother Theodore "Ted" Romberg (1932–2015), who was an ordained Methodist minister and professor of philosophy and education at Emerson College.
+Tom Romberg died on September 3, 2023, at the age of 90.